Skip to main content

 Defines the maximum chunk size in seconds that H2O Hydrogen Torch uses from the audio.
 Shorter audio clips are used as-is.

-The Max inference chunk seconds setting is only available if Varying is selected in the Inference chunk method setting.
+The Max inference chunk seconds setting is only available if you select Varying in the Inference chunk method setting.

 Inference chunk seconds